Natural Health

 Good sleep is one of the cornerstones of good health.
 Because without quality rest, your body suffers.
-In fact, lack of sleep deprivation is linked to heart disease, kidney issues, high blood pressure, stroke, obesity, and diabetes.1
+Lack of sleep deprivation is linked to heart disease, kidney issues, high blood pressure, stroke, obesity, and diabetes.1

 So, it makes sense that you would do just about anything to get better sleep… including taking over-the-counter (OTC) sleep aids.
 But new research suggests that these drugs aren’t always safe, no matter what your mainstream doctor or the FDA tells you.